-If you are looking for IPAF training in North West of England, then look no further.
+Lifterz is the UK's leading provider for IPAF training in North West of England.
 Lifterz are based in the centre of the North West, perfectly placed for you.
 Lifterz IPAF training covering all areas throughout Lancashire and Greater Manchester including Wigan,Bury, Bolton, Oldham, Salford, Rochdale, Oldham, Leigh, ect.

 Lifterz pride ourselves on our IPAF training courses available throughout Cheshire including Stockport and Warrington.
 We're fully aware that working at height is a serious subject for everyone.
 Our IPAF training courses include static vertical, static boom, mobile vertical, mobile boom, as well as the new advanced PAL+ course and the MEWPS for managers.